awfulwaffle77/kravmaga/README.md

 ## MySQL - phpmyadmin
 Table `antrenamente`, row `ID_sala` is UNIQUE.
 Is it intended?
 Changed from UNIQUE to INDEX.
+Table `utilizatori_antrenamente`. rows `ID_user` and `ID_sala` are UNIQUE.
+Is it intended?
+Changed from UNIQUE to INDEX.
+If they are UNIQUE, I cannot add same user to other trainings.

 Created new table `parole_resetare` as such: